thillRobot/ros_workshop/module1/tutorial1_virtualize_ubuntu/tutorial1_virtualize_ubuntu.md

 - Download the VirtualBox installation file using the link on ilearn.
 Choose the link that matches your computer type.
 If you are using a Linux computer already you do not need this tutorial.

-- Open the VirtualBox installation file you downloaded and install the application.
+- Click the VirtualBox installation file you downloaded and install the application.
 You may need to provide admistrator access and click allow).

 <img src="images/Capture1_edited.png" alt="drawing" width="500"/> <img src="images/Capture2_edited.png" alt="drawing" width="500"/>
 <img src="images/Capture3_edited.png" alt="drawing" width="500"/> <img src="images/Capture4_edited.png" alt="drawing" width="500"/>